6 Accessible Pool Facilities for Enjoyment in a Wheelchair

 1. Enjoy with a Pool Wheelchair!
 Uminonakamichi Seaside Park "Sunshine Pool"

-Located in Higashi-ku, Fukuoka City, Uminonakamichi Seaside Park's "Sunshine Pool" is a pool facility designed with universal design principles to ensure everyone can enjoy it.
+Located in Higashi-ku, Fukuoka City, Uminonakamichi Seaside Park's "Sunshine Pool" is a pool facility designed with universal design in mind.

-The Sunshine Pool is open seasonally from July to September, offering three types of wheelchairs—self-propelled, assisted, and bed-type—free of charge.
+Open seasonally from July to September, they offer three types of wheelchairs—self-propelled, assisted, and bed-type—for free.

-The pool features ramps, barrier-free restrooms, a first-aid room with a resident nurse, and rest areas around the pool, ensuring a safe experience.
+The pool is equipped withramps, allowing comfortable access for wheelchairs.
+Additionally, there are barrier-free restrooms, a first-aid room with a nurse on standby, and rest areas around the pool, ensuring a safe and enjoyable experience.

-2. A Leisure Facility for Everyone with Universal Design Tsujido Seaside Park "Jumbo Pool"
+2. A Leisure Facility with Universal Design for Everyone to Enjoy: Tsujido Seaside Park "Jumbo Pool"

-Located in Tsujido Seaside Park in Kanagawa Prefecture, the "Jumbo Pool" is a seasonal leisure facility open from mid-July to mid-September each year.
-The facility is divided into six pool areas, including a wave pool and a lazy river pool with a total length of 270 meters.
+Located in Tsujido Seaside Park, Kanagawa Prefecture, "Jumbo Pool" is a limited-time leisure facility open from mid-July to mid-September each year.
+The facility is divided into six pool areas, including a wave pool and a 270-meter-long lazy river.

-As part of its universal design initiatives, the facility offers wheelchairs that can enter the water and priority changing rooms.
+As part of their universal design initiative, they offer wheelchair rentals that can go directly into the water and priority changing rooms.

-The park is barrier-free, with priority parking, restrooms, and shower rooms for the disabled.
+The park is barrier-free, with priority parking, restrooms, and shower rooms for people with disabilities.

 Reference: Kanagawa Prefectural Tsujido Seaside Park|Tsujido Seaside Park Management Office

-3. Enter the Pool with a Slope at "Nagasaki Civic Comprehensive Pool"
+3. Enter the Pool with a Wheelchair via a Ramp at "Nagasaki Civic Comprehensive Pool"

 The Nagasaki Civic Comprehensive Pool is located in the "Sports Zone" within Peace Park.
-The indoor facility includes a 50m pool, a 25m pool, and a pool for infants and children, with a slope installed in the 25m pool, which has seven lanes.
+Indoors, there are a 50m pool, a 25m pool, and a pool for infants and children, with the 25m pool featuring seven lanes and a ramp.

-Swimming wheelchairs are available for rent, allowing users to enter the water directly.
-The first floor has two changing rooms for the disabled, one for men and one for women, equipped with toilets, bathtubs, and showers for private use.
+They offer swimming wheelchairs that allow users to enter the water directly.
+On the first floor, there are two dressing rooms for people with disabilities, one for men and one for women, equipped with toilets, bathtubs, and showers, allowing for use without concern for others.

-The Nagasaki Civic Comprehensive Pool is also used as a venue for swimming competitions, including the "Nagasaki Ganbaranba Tournament" featuring disabled athletes.
+The Nagasaki Civic Comprehensive Pool is also used as a venue for swimming competitions, including the "Nagasaki Ganbaranba Tournament" for athletes with disabilities.

 Reference: Nagasaki Civic Comprehensive Pool|Nagasaki Civic Comprehensive Pool